evonnen98-ctrl/evonnen98-ctrl/README.md

 ### Hi there 👋

 I'm Evonne.
-I come from a strategy and management consulting background, but recently fell down the rabbit hole of experimenting with AI and building things using code.
+I come from a strategy consulting background, but recently started experimenting with AI and building things using code.

 Here are some of the projects that I've worked on in recent months: